BasharAlwarad/Software_Engineering_course/28_access_modifiers/README.md

 #### private protected

-- **What:** Accessible within the same class or derived classes, but only if they are in the same assembly.
+- Accessible within the same class or derived classes, but only if they are in the same assembly.
-- **When to use:** When you want to restrict access to subclasses within the same project only.
+- When you want to restrict access to subclasses within the same project only.
-- **Why:** Offers fine-grained control for advanced encapsulation scenarios.
+- Offers fine-grained control for advanced encapsulation scenarios.

 ```csharp
 private protected string Secret;